-Scale up the display to 1.5.
+20. Scale up the display to 1.5.
 You can notice the strong desynchronization in the visual cortex.
 Select channel CgP.
 This has the largest ERN amplitude at low frequencies.

-13. Switch condition.
-The ERN is much less pronounced in the correct response condition.
-Switch from Complex Demodulation to Wavelet and select channel MCR (right motor cortex).
+21. Switch condition.
+The ERN is much less in the correct response pronounced condition.
+Switch Complex from Demodulation to Wavelet and select channel MCR (right motor cortex).
 There is synchronization at 6.5 Hz, and a desynchronization at 11-12 Hz.
 A similar pattern is found in the right visual cortex channel ViR.